How to Save Big with Senior Discounts

 Rite Aid, Costco, CVS, and Walgreens all commonly offer types of membership programs (and sometimes also special monthly discount days) for older adults with savings that can really add up.

-It can also be wise to check for discounts with local, independent pharmacies for senior deals as well — they’re not always advertised.
+It can also be wise to check with local, independent pharmacies for senior deals as well — they’re not always advertised.

 Recommended: Ways to Cut Back on Spending